edoatley/azure-tf-iac-testing/Post2.md

 }
 ```

-The code is commented to explain in detail what is happening.
+I have commented the code to explain what it is doing.
 The key points are:

+- target the `dev` environment directory and use the `terragrunt` binary
+- [`defer`](https://go.dev/tour/flowcontrol/12) destruction of the resources until the function returns
-- run `terragrunt run-all apply` to apply the terraform code
+- use terragrunt to apply the resources (a `terragrunt run-all apply` under the covers)
-- extract the output of the resource group module
+- fetch the resource group name
-- verify the output is as expected
+- assert that the resource group name is as expected

 ### Step 3.
 Execute the test